3 compulsory courses - 3UV

 Food Concept Creative Workshop

-The 2023 edition focused on the theme "Food for Travelers”.
+This one-week workshop addresses every year a different theme that is at the crossroads of multiple challenges of the agri-food ecosystem.
+The last edition focused on the theme “Food for Travelers” combining the issues of mobility and food.
 Yet, fulfilling the very specific needs of travelers in highly-constrained environment is a multi-dimensional challenge, in terms of operations, design, environment, cuisine, culture, nutrition, or public health.
-Students were invited to imagine new concepts, in response to real-life problems shared by the workshop corporate partners(2022 and 2023): AIR FRANCE, SERVAIR, RATP TRAVEL RETAIL, ALTAREA, VINCI AIRPORTS, LAGARDERE TRAVEL RETAIL
+Students are invited to imagine new concepts, in response to real-life problems shared by the workshop corporate partners: Air France, Servair, Vinci Airports, RATP Travel Retail, Lagardère Travel Retail, Altarea, SSP Group.

 T3 - Tuesday